Esri/geotrigger-go/README.md

 ``` go
 func GetValueFromJSONArray(jsonArray []interface{}, index int, value interface{}) error
 ```
-A helpful method for unpacking values out of arbitrary JSON arrays.
-`value` should be a pointer to a value of the type you expect to retrieve.
+GetValueFromJSONArray is a helper function for unpacking values out of arbitrary JSON arrays. `value` should be a pointer to a value of the type you expect to retrieve.
 Inner objects are of type `map[string]interface{}`.
 Inner arrays are of type `[]interface{}`.
 You can pass down a pointer to an `interface{}`, but then you are really better off not using these helpers, as they use reflection to try and match types.

 ## func GetValueFromJSONObject
 ``` go
 func GetValueFromJSONObject(jsonObject map[string]interface{}, key string, value interface{}) error
 ```
-A helpful method for unpacking values out of arbitrary JSON objects.
-`value` should be a pointer to a value of the type you expect to retrieve.
+GetValueFromJSONObject is a helper function for unpacking values out of arbitrary JSON objects. `value` should be a pointer to a value of the type you expect to retrieve.
 Inner objects are of type `map[string]interface{}`.
 Inner arrays are of type `[]interface{}`.
 You can pass down a pointer to an `interface{}`, but then you are really better off not using these helpers, as they use reflection to try and match types.